pauliejes/SandboxDocs/docs/physics.md

 ### Force

 Forces can be applied through the Editor as a constant force to change the motion of an object along a given axis.
 If the mass of an object is 1, and it has a `Constant Force` set to 9.8 along the Z axis, it will hover.
 Any force unopposed by another force will move an object in the direction of the force.

+### Constant Torque and Constant Force

+These forces (as described above) are applied to your object at every simulation tick.
+This is a bit like attaching a motor to the object, which is always pushing in a given direction.

 ## Constraints